At Your Fingertips: Blackboard Student Support

 Blackboard’s technology accommodates a variety of learning environments.
 While students who take classes on campus may use Blackboard as a digital extension of their classroom, for fully online students, Blackboard is the classroom.

-One example of how online students can have an engaging classroom experience without ever stepping foot on campus is through Blackboard Collaborate.
-Collaborate allows you to engage in real-time discussions with your classmates and instructors using a chat-room format with webcams, microphones, and screen-sharing, creating a face-to-face experience as if you were in a physical classroom together.
+One example of how online students can have an engaging classroom experience without ever stepping foot on campus is through Blackboard Collaborate Ultra.
+Collaborate Ultra allows you to engage in real-time discussions with your classmates and instructors using a chatroom format with webcams, microphones, and screen-sharing, creating a face-to-face experience as if you were in a physical classroom together.
+The sessions may be recorded and downloaded for future reference as well.

 Between school, work, family and social obligations, finding time to get everything done can be a challenge.
 This is especially true for students taking online courses that have a lot of work-at-your-own-pace assignments.
 However, with a time-management plan this doesn’t have to be an obstacle.
 The following tips can help you develop a basic strategy for completing your online courses (and other tasks!), reduce stress and work more efficiently.